mcgoodman/BeringSeaData/README.md

 ## Bering 10K ROMS model

-This package also implements functions for browsing, downloading from, and bias-corrected outputs from the [NOAA ACLIM Thredds Server](https://data.pmel.noaa.gov/aclim/thredds/catalog/catalog.html) containing hindcasts, future projections, and historical runs of the the [Bering10K ROMS](https://beringnpz.github.io/roms-bering-sea/B10K-dataset-docs/) models for the Bering Sea.
-Browse available datasets and variables by visiting the Thredds Server or using `list_level2_datasets`.
+This package also implements functions for browsing, downloading from, and bias-correcting outputs from the [NOAA ACLIM Thredds Server](https://data.pmel.noaa.gov/aclim/thredds/catalog/catalog.html) containing hindcasts, future projections, and historical runs of the the [Bering10K ROMS](https://beringnpz.github.io/roms-bering-sea/B10K-dataset-docs/) models for the Bering Sea.
+Browse available datasets and variables by visiting the Thredds Server or using `list_roms_datasets`.

 ### Downloading Level 2 ROMs output

-The `get_level2` function can be used to download weekly gridded outputs as `stars` objects.
+The `get_roms_b10k` function can be used to download weekly gridded outputs as `stars` objects.
 E.g., to download SSP5-8.5 projections of bottom temperature for 2040-2060 from the GFDL earth systems model:

     var <- "temp_bottom5m"

-    temp_ssp585 <- get_level2(
+    temp_ssp585 <- get_roms_b10k(
       var, start = 2040, end = 2060,
       type = "projection", scenario = "SSP585", earth_model = "GFDL"
     )